Electricity sector in China

-China's electric power industry is the world's largest electricity producer, passing the United States in 2011 after rapid growth since the early 1990s.
-In 2019, China produced more electricity than the next three countries—U.S., India, and Russia—combined.
+China is the world's largest electricity producer.
+It overtook the United States in 2011 after rapid growth since the early 1990s.
+In 2021, China produced 8,534 terawatt-hour (TWh) of electricity, which was approximately 30% of the world's electricity production.

-Most of the electricity in China comes from coal, which accounted for 65% of the electricity generation mix in 2019.
-This is a big part of greenhouse gas emissions by China.
-However, electricity generation by renewables has been increasing steadily, from 615,005 GWh (17.66% of total) in 2008 to 2,082,800 GWh (27.32% of total) in 2020.
+Most of the electricity in China comes from coal power, which accounted for 62% of electricity generation in 2021 and is a big part of greenhouse gas emissions by China.
+Power generated from renewable energy has also been continuously increasing in the country.
+The national electricity generation from renewable energy reached 594.7 TWh in Q1 2023, an increase of 11.4% year-on-year, including 342.2 TWh of wind and solar power, up 27.8% year-on-year.

-By the end of 2019, China's installed capacity for renewable energy was about 795 GW, while coal power capacity was 1040 GW.
-In 2020, China added 48GW of solar power and 71GW of wind power, and 13GW of hydropower, thus bringing the total installed renewable capacity to more than 900 GW.
-Out of the 900GW, solar power contributed 252GW while wind power contributed 281 GW, which was generated by more than 135,000 turbines.
-Coal-fired electricity production declined from 2013 to 2016 coinciding with a major boom in renewable energy, and a decline in GDP growth.
+In 2023, China's total installed electric generation capacity was 2.92 TW, of which 1.26 TW was renewable, including 376 GW from wind power and 425 GW from solar power.
+As of 2023, the total power generation capacity for renewable energy sources in China is at 53.9%.
+The rest was mostly coal capacity, with 1040 GW in 2019.
+Nuclear also plays an increasing role in the national electricity sector.
+As of February 2023, China has 55 nuclear plants with 57 GW of power in operation, 22 under construction with 24 GW and more than 70 planned with 88 GW.
+About 5% of electricity in the country comes from nuclear energy.

 China has two wide area synchronous grids, the State Grid and the China Southern Power Grid.
 The northern power grids were synchronized in 2005.

 Since 2011 all Chinese provinces are interconnected.
 The two grids are joined by HVDC back-to-back connections.

-China has abundant energy with the world's fourth-largest coal reserves and massive hydroelectric resources.
+China has abundant energy reserves with the world's fourth-largest coal reserves and massive hydroelectric resources.
 There is however a geographical mismatch between the location of the coal fields in the north-east (Heilongjiang, Jilin, and Liaoning) and north (Shanxi, Shaanxi, and Henan), hydropower in the south-west (Sichuan, Yunnan, and Tibet), and the fast-growing industrial load centers of the east (Shanghai-Zhejiang) and south (Guangdong, Fujian).